Upgrade custom themes and CSS to SharePoint 2013

 This article describes the issues that may occur when you try to use custom SharePoint 2010 themes, SharePoint 2010 CSS, and custom CSS with the new theming experience.
 It also explains the changes you have to make to your custom SharePoint 2010 themes, SharePoint 2010 CSS, and custom CSS if you want to use them in SharePoint 2013 sites.

 SharePoint 2010 themes can be used on site collections that are running in 2010 mode.
-For more information about site collection modes, see Plan for site collection upgrades in SharePoint 2013 or Plan to upgrade your SharePoint Online environment to the 2013 experience.
+For more information about site collection modes, see Plan for site collection upgrades in SharePoint 2013 or Plan for upgrade to SharePoint 2013.

 For more information about themes, see Themes overview for SharePoint 2013.